 The guidance assists with such matters since it covers all realistically implementable containment options, from simple concrete bunding, or sacrificial areas, to more complicated remote transfer and containment systems, as well as the requirements for ongoing inspection, maintenance and upgrade.
 Recommendations in the report also factor in a three-tiered system for containment depending on the materials stored and the risk that these could breach containment, causing significant harm to people and the environment in the process.

 However, any published document is rarely without critique and thus only through use of the guidance can we identify and implement changes to improve effectiveness of use.
 In addition, the C736 guidance brought in a lot of learnings from large-scale incidents, which unfortunately still occur on the global stage.
 Therefore, only through regular review of guidance can the offering be improved and capture new understanding, best practice or technology.

 Therefore, CIRIA have recently announced plans to begin the process of reviewing and updating the guidance, starting with an industry consultation.
 The first stage of this is a survey, which is available via the following link: https://www.surveymonkey.co.uk/r/GTPFXRZ and has been part sponsored by SLR.

-The survey will be available until the 20th July after which there will be a workshop.
+The survey will be available until the end of June after which we are informed there will be a workshop.
 This is a great opportunity for our clients to have their say on the guidance and the challenges it presents.